aovnkv/pixel-art-maker/README.md

 just another repo

-Hello everybody&&
+: hello to everybody \0/

-I'm a russian frontend'r, drink vodka every day and keep my flow raw and dirty.
+I'm a russian frontend developer, listen to balalaika, drink vodka every day with my fellow bear, and keep my flow raw and dirty.